 The Consumer Credit Counsel Service offers credit counseling, money management education, credit report reviews, and foreclosure prevention counseling.
 The Consumer Credit Counsel Service serves the Greater Cincinnati area and is open to anyone with an income and debt problems.

 Council of Christian Communions

-The Council of Christian Communions provides Christian education to needy children in the Greater Cincinnati area through education juvenile CHR, mentoring juvenile detention and justice program in jails.
+The Council of Christian Communions provides Christian education to needy children in the Greater Cincinnati area through education, juvenile CHR, mentoring juvenile detention and justice programs in jails.

 Federal Poverty Guidelines